-Pittenweem Arts Festival is an annual Festival held in the Villlage of Pittenweem in East Fife and will be held between the 5th and 13th of August in 2017.
+Pittenweem Arts Festival is an annual Festival held in the Villlage of Pittenweem in East Fife and will be held between Saturday the 4th of August and Sunday the 12th of August in 2018.

 Pittenweem is only a couple of miles from Silverdyke Park and is a small fishing village with a big reputation.
 From Silverdyke Park, you can get to the arts festival by Bus (The 95), by car or by taking a lovely stroll along the famous Fife Coastal Path.
 The festival is usually held during the first week in August in celebration of the visual arts.